std::basic_istream::read

 Extracts characters from stream.

-.
-After constructing and checking the sentry object, extracts characters and stores them into successive locations of the character array whose first element is pointed to by s
+Behaves as UnformattedInputFunction.
+After constructing and checking the sentry object, extracts characters and stores them into successive locations of the character array whose first element is pointed to by s.
+Characters are extracted and stored until any of the following conditions occurs:

 -

-characters were extracted and stored
+countcharacters were extracted and stored

 - end of file condition occurs on the input sequence (in which case, setstate(failbit|eofbit) is called.
 The number of successfully extracted characters can be queried using gcount().